michelelacorte/FlickLauncher/README.md

-# Universal Launcher
+# Flick Launcher

-Universal Launcher is a project started by [Michele Lacorte](https://github.com/michelelacorte) and [HearSilent](https://github.com/hearsilent).
+Flick Launcher is a project started by [Michele Lacorte](https://github.com/michelelacorte) and [HearSilent](https://github.com/hearsilent).
 We want to create a launcher for google pixels style stock, with a few tweaks.

 ## ALPHA

-Universal Launcher is on closed Alpha preview, if you want to contribute send me an email and than I send you back the Alpha project!
+Flick Launcher is on open Alpha preview!!!

 ## PREVIEW